Jack-r2factory/vue-tutor-project-intro/tutor-project/README.md

 # Tasks

-1. Modify the Header component in src/components: change the text and background color, then render it on App.vue (remember the three steps above!)
+1. Modify the Header component in src/components: change the title text and background color, then render it on App.vue (remember the three steps above!)

 I have set a default color on this header, but there are many ways to change it!
-For example it is currently `color="#0083cb"`, which is a Hex color code.
+For example the R2 blue color is `color="#0083cb"`, which is a Hex color code.
 You can use this [site](https://htmlcolorcodes.com/) to find a color you like!
+You can also use default colors such as 'black', 'blue', but a hex color reference is the best practice as you'd typically be given this Hex color from the lead designer

+Depending on the color of your header, you might need to change the color of the title text using CSS to make it more readable!
+I have created an id for you: `#header-title` and referenced it in the `<style></style>` tag.
+You need to figure out how to change the font color using CSS (hint: use Google!)

+Once you've done the above, congratulations!
+With a few lines of code you've created your first Navigation bar and [Single Page Web Application](https://developer.mozilla.org/en-US/docs/Glossary/SPA)

+`v-app-bar` and `v-toolbar-title` are pre-made Vuetify components that we also made use of, you can read the documentation about them [here](https://vuetifyjs.com/en/components/app-bars/) and see what other parameters we can add.
+Additionally, using the documentation, the website can generate the code we need!
+Try changing the Elevation and color in the demo on the documentation page

 2. Create a Footer component, change it's color, and render it on App.vue (you can use the Header as reference for the code)

+Right click on the components folder, select new file, and name it Footer.vue

+Then, create a `<template></template>` tag, and beneath that create a `<style></style>` tag